McLean County says goodbye to class of 2023

-McLean County High School graduated 102 students Thursday during its commencement at the high school in Calhoun.
+McLean County High School graduated 102 students on May 25 during its commencement at the high school in Calhoun.

 One of the major challenges the class of 2023 faced was the COVID-19 pandemic, which greatly impacted its first two years of high school.